nsandru/dnsreversegen/README.md

 Install the two files - dnsreversegen.sh and dnsreversegen.pl - in /usr/local/bin or another directory in $PATH.

 dnsreversegen.sh uses the SOA records of existing reverse zones to generate the new zone files.
 If the zone does not exist the utility creates a SOA record with some default values which will have to be updated when the zone file is installed on the name server.
-It is recommended that a stub reverse zone be created with the desired SOA record values befire running the utility.
+It is recommended that a stub reverse zone be created with the desired SOA record values befire running the utility and with the NS records for the zone - dnsreversegen does not generate them.